Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

-This article explains one of Copilot Studio’s standard features for utilizing generative AI: the “Generative response” node.
+This article explains one of Copilot Studio’s standard features for utilizing generative AI: the “Generative answers” node (formerly known as “Generative response” or “NLU Boost”).

 スポンサーリンク